itzg/docker-mc-backup/README.md

 `LINK_LATEST` is a true/false flag that creates a symbolic link to the latest backup.

 #### `restic`

+- `RESTIC_ADDITIONAL_TAGS`=mc_backups : additional tags to apply to the backup.
+Set to an empty string to disable additional tags.
+- `RESTIC_VERBOSE`=false : set to "true" to enable verbose output during restic backup operation

 See [restic documentation](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html) on what variables are needed to be defined.
 At least one of `RESTIC_PASSWORD*` variables need to be defined, along with `RESTIC_REPOSITORY`.